Ken Loach: Campaign for boycott of Israel

 In May 2009, organisers of the Edinburgh International Film Festival (EIFF) returned a £300 grant from the Israeli Embassy to fund Israeli filmmaker Tali Shalom Ezer's travel to Edinburgh after speaking with Loach.
 He was supporting a boycott of the festival called for by the PACBI campaign.
-In response, former Channel 4 chief executive Sir Jeremy Isaacs described Loach's intervention as an act of censorship, saying: "They must not allow someone who has no real position, no rock to stand on, to interfere with their programming".
+In response, former Channel 4 chief executive Jeremy Isaacs described Loach's intervention as an act of censorship, saying: "They must not allow someone who has no real position, no rock to stand on, to interfere with their programming".
 Later, a spokesman for the EIFF said that although it had returned £300 to the Israeli Embassy, the festival itself would fund Shalom-Ezer's travel from its own budget.
 Her film Surrogate (2008) is a comedy set in a sex-therapy clinic which is unconcerned with war or politics.
 In an open letter to Shalom-Ezer, Loach wrote: "From the beginning, Israel and its supporters have attacked their critics as anti-semites or racists.
 It is a tactic to undermine rational debate.
 To be crystal clear: as a film maker you will receive a warm welcome in Edinburgh.
 You are not censored or rejected.
 The opposition was to the Festival's taking money from the Israeli state".
 To his critics, he added later: "The boycott, as anyone who takes the trouble to investigate knows, is aimed at the Israeli state".
 Loach said he had a "respectful and reasoned" conversation with event organisers, saying they should not be accepting funds from Israel.

 In June 2009, Loach, Laverty and O'Brien withdrew their film Looking For Eric from the Melbourne International Film Festival, where the Israeli Embassy is a sponsor, after the festival declined to withdraw that sponsorship.
 The festival's chief executive, Richard Moore, compared Loach's tactics to blackmail, stating that "we will not participate in a boycott against the State of Israel, just as we would not contemplate boycotting films from China or other nations involved in difficult long-standing historical disputes".
-Australian politician Michael Danby also criticised Loach's tactics stating that "Israelis and Australians have always had a lot in common, including contempt for the irritating British penchant for claiming cultural superiority.
+Australian politician Michael Danby also criticised Loach's tactics, stating that "Israelis and Australians have always had a lot in common, including contempt for the irritating British penchant for claiming cultural superiority.
 Melbourne is a very different place to Londonistan".
 An article in The Scotsman by Alex Massie noted that Loach had not called for the same boycott of the Cannes Film Festival, where his film was in competition with some Israeli films.

-Loach, Laverty and O'Brien subsequently wrote that:
+Loach, Laverty and O'Brien subsequently wrote: